 - If light or weather conditions make it impossible for the team batting second to complete their innings, the result will be based on each team’s score in their innings at the end of the last over completed before play is suspended.
 The team batting second must have played at least 13 overs in a group or semi-final match and 18 overs in the final match.

 - A win for each team will result in two points.
 A loss for each team will result in zero points.

 - The tournament committee reserves the right to re-schedule one weekend of group matches, if the matches are entirely abandoned due to rain, bad weather, and/or unplayable ground conditions.
 All teams will have to abide by the new schedule.
 Failure to do so by any team will result in forfeiture of the match.

 - If a group match is entirely abandoned due to rain, bad weather, and/or unplayable ground conditions, both teams will receive one point each.

 - For teams with identical points at the end of group matches, the following methods, in numerical order, will be used to determine the winner

 - Net Run Rate (total runs scored / total overs faced) – in the event of all out, maximum allotted overs will be used.

 - Total number of boundaries and sixes scored by each team.

 - If the scores are tied at the end of group matches, semi-finals and finals match, the result will be determined by a Super Over:

-4. Four fielders must remain within the 30 yard circle at all times.
-Five fielders are allowed outside the 30 yard circle.
+- Four fielders must remain within the 30-yard circle at all times.
+Five fielders are allowed outside the 30-yard circle.

-5. In case scores are level, the team hitting maximum sixes in the match will win.
-If it’s also same, the teams with maximum fours win the match.
-If it’s also same then the two teams will be declared joint winners in the final match.
+- In case scores are level, the team hitting maximum sixes in the match will win.
+If it is also same, the teams with maximum fours win the match.
+If it is also same then:

 - Each team is requested to have a copy of the rules with them for the duration of the tournament.

-- Please contact Amit Sheth (email@example.com) with questions or concerns.
+- Please contact the following members of the rules committee with questions or concerns: